 1. Defence in depth: This principle is based on always placing new and different obstacles in the path of intruders.
-This makes it more difficult for attackers to achieve the objective.
+That makes it more difficult for attackers to achieve their objective.
 The point is to create as many obstacles as possible on as many levels as possible.

 3. Training: Not everybody can be an IT expert, so you should offer regular security training for your employees.
-The Pilz seminars that take place at the headquarters in Ostfildern near Stuttgart or at the customer's or – in a compacted from – as a webinar are aimed at machine designers and plant designers.
+Pilz seminars are held at their headquarters in Ostfildern near Stuttgart, on the customer's premises or – in condensed from – as a webinar, and are aimed at machine designers and plant designers.

-5. Firewalls: Although routers and switches can also support security mechanisms, you should also employ firewalls.
+5. Firewalls: Although routers and switches can support security mechanisms, you should also employ firewalls in your control network (industrial communication network).
 The application firewall SecurityBridge protects safe control technology on plant and machinery from manipulation of process data, for example.

 External attacks continually make the headlines.
 Internal attacks from within the company itself are frequently underrated.
 However, they can have equally serious consequences and lead to a network failure or to the divulging of sensitive information, for example.
 Most internal attacks happen unintentionally.
-The reasons are primarily incorrectly configured devices and operating errors.
-Therefore it is essential that you and your employees are trained accordingly.
+Incorrectly configured devices and operating errors are primarily to blame.
+That’s why it is essential that you and your employees are trained accordingly.

-When human and robot work hand in hand and the world of automation merges with the IT world, this raises the safety requirements.
+When human and robot work hand in hand and the world of automation merges with the IT world, the safety requirements are raised.
 Not only human and machine but also data and expertise must be reliably protected against threats, unauthorised access and misuse.
-In an interview Bernd Eisenhuth, CMSE, Customer Support, Pilz GmbH & Co.
-KG, explains the normative foundations for Industrial Security and the Industrial Security requirements that must be met.
+Bernd Eisenhuth, CMSE, Customer Support, Pilz GmbH & Co.
+KG, explains in an interview the normative foundations for industrial security and the industrial security requirements that must be met.

 How to deal with security gaps

 Security gaps in automation can have devastating consequences.
-In this interview Frank Eberle, Software Developer Network Systems, Advanced Development, Pilz GmbH & Co.
+In this interview, Frank Eberle, Software Developer Network Systems, Advanced Development, Pilz GmbH & Co.
 KG, warns of the potential hazards that might arise from security gaps.
-In conclusion he shows some solution approaches to use to close these gaps.
+In conclusion he shows some solution approaches to closing these gaps.